 Conflicts of interest that can not be avoided

 We disclose this information to the affected customers prior to a transaction or consultation.
-Special features of asset management: In asset management, the client mandates the institution to make decisions on the composition of a portfolio of financial instruments and to implement those decisions in due discretion by buying and selling financial instruments.
 As part of the investment guidelines / strategy agreed with you, the bank makes the decisions on purchases and sales without obtaining the customer’s consent.
 This constellation can reinforce an existing conflict of interest.
 The institute addresses the resulting risks through appropriate organizational measures, in particular an investment selection process geared to the interests of the client.
-Another asset conflict typical of asset management can arise when agreeing a performance fee.
+Another asset conflict typical can arise when agreeing a performance fee.
 Here it can not be ruled out that the administrator assumes disproportionate risks in order to achieve the highest possible performance and thus an increased remuneration.
 A risk reduction is achieved here, inter alia, by combining it with another fixed remuneration component.
 This risk is also reduced by adhering to the statutory loss disclosure threshold (10 percent).
 Grants The amount of the grants for placements and consultations is disclosed on a product-related basis before the service is provided.
-The same applies to small non-monetary benefits in the provision of asset management.
 Activity Placement of shares or shares in investment funds or shares Remuneration based on the brokerage of other financial instruments Price in Euro 0, – Refund

 Once a maximum of 6% of the issue price / redemption price will be collected by the Institute for the placement.
 This fee will be partially paid from the initial charge / redemption charge.